WWE SmackDown vs. Raw 2007: Reception

 SmackDown vs. Raw 2007 received highly positive reviews upon release.
-According to video game review aggregator Metacritic, SmackDown vs. Raw 2007 received favorable reviews on all platforms.
+According to video game review aggregator Metacritic, the game received favorable reviews on all platforms.
 In Japan, Famitsu gave it a score of one eight and three sevens for the Xbox 360 version, and one five, one seven and two sixes for the PSP version.

 The game received praise for presentation and the high amount of content, but was criticized for glitches, including commentary and ring announcing problems, and collision detection issues, with wrestlers being able to skip climbing an occupied ladder, making the Money in the Bank match extremely difficult.
 For example, if one wrestler is on top of the ladder, another wrestler may suddenly superplex him, without even climbing the ladder.

 The match commentary and ring announcing were problematic in some arenas, such as WrestleMania and the Royal Rumble.
 These problems included a chair shot being referred to as a Stone Cold Stunner, a sweet chin music being referred to as an RKO, or a Khali chop being referred to as a back flip uranage slam.
 Similarly, the commentators may talk about wrestlers not even featured in the match, such as Lilian Garcia being heard announcing someone to the ring, despite the fact that Tony Chimel is in the ring, or Jim Ross and Jerry Lawler talking over Tazz and Michael Cole and vice versa.
 These bugs only occurred on the PS2 version, as the PSP version did not feature commentary and the Xbox 360 version had patched the commentary bugs.

 The PlayStation 2 version of SmackDown vs. Raw 2007 received a "Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of over 300,000 copies in the United Kingdom.